 However, the Business plan comes with access to 6 cores, as opposed to just 2 or 4 cores on the Hatchling and Baby plans.
 Your HostGator Business Cloud also has access to 6 GB of RAM.

-It’s the only cloud hosting plan that comes standard with a dedicated IP address.
-This feature is not available on the Hatchling plan and it costs an additional $4 per month on the Baby Cloud plan.
+It’s the only cloud hosting plan that comes standard with a dedicated IP address and SEO tools.
+These features are not available on the Hatchling plan and cost extra on the Baby Cloud plan.

 Considering that the Business Cloud starts at $9.95 per month, that extra feature is a great value.
 However, it’s worth noting that renewals jump up to $17.95 per month once your initial contract expires.

 While the primary focus of this review is on the HostGator Cloud, I would be doing you a disservice if I didn’t mention the other hosting options offered by this provider.